saxenism/defi-tits/README.md

 + Done to ensure that the code changes that have been made are working properly or not
 + Focus of the team during sanity testing is to validate the functionality of the application and not detailed testing
 + Usually performed on builds where the production deployment is required immediately like a critical bug fix.
++ Performed only after the software product has passed the smoke test and the QA team has accepted for further testing

 ## 5. STLC (Software Testing Life Cycle)